Army of Sambre and Meuse: Background

 Although initially successful in the campaigns of 1792 and 1793, the French army lost some effectiveness during the Reign of Terror, during which its generals were intimidated or executed and many of the army's experienced officers left France for safer havens.
 Elements of the armies that were later formed into the Army of Sambre and Meuse participated in the conquest of the Dutch Republic and the siege of Luxembourg.
 The various elements of the army won a victory at the Battle of Fleurus on 16 June 1794.
 The merging of the forces into the Army of Sambre and Meuse was made official soon afterwards.
 Shortly after Fleurus, the position of the First Coalition in Flanders collapsed and the French armies overran the Austrian Netherlands and the Dutch Republic in the winter of 1794–1795.
-French and Coalition military strategy subsequently focused on the Rhine river as the principle line of defense: for each side, control of the opposite bank or at least, the river's principal crossings, was the basis of defensive strategy.
+French and Coalition military strategy subsequently focused on the Rhine river as the principal line of defense: for each side, control of the opposite bank or at least, the river's principal crossings, was the basis of defensive strategy.

 Geopolitical terrain

 Geography

 The Rhine River flows west along the border between the German states and the Swiss Cantons.
-The 80 mi stretch between Rheinfall, by Schaffhausen and Basel, is the High Rhine (Hochrhein); it cuts through steep hillsides over a gravel bed, and moves in torrents in such paces as the former rapids at Laufenburg.
+The 80 mi stretch between Rheinfall, by Schaffhausen and Basel, is the High Rhine (Hochrhein); it cuts through steep hillsides over a gravel bed, and moves in torrents in such places as the former rapids at Laufenburg.
 A few miles north and east of Basel, the terrain flattens.
 The Rhine makes a wide, northerly turn, in what is called the Rhine knee, and enters the so-called Rhine ditch (Rheingraben), part of a rift valley bordered by the Black Forest on the east and Vosges mountains on the west.

 The Rhine looked different in the 1790s than it does in the twenty-first century; the passage from Basel to Iffezheim was "corrected" (straightened) between 1817 and 1875.
 Construction of a canal to control the water level occurred from 1927 to 1974.
 In 1790, the river was wild and unpredictable, in some places more than four times wider than in the twenty-first century, even under normal conditions.
 Its channels wound through marsh and meadow and created islands of trees and vegetation that were periodically submerged by floods.
 Systems of viaducts and causeways made access reliable at Kehl, by Strasbourg, and at Hüningen, by Basel.
 In 1796, the plain on both sides of the river, some 19 mi wide, was dotted with villages and farms.
 At the furthest edges of the flood plain, especially on the eastern side, the old mountains created dark shadows on the horizon.
 Tributaries cut through the hilly terrain of the Black Forest, creating deep defiles in the mountains, and became rivulets through the flood plain to the river.